bsandmann/blocktrust.CredentialWorkflow/docs/Actions/CreateDidAction.md

 # CreateDID Action Documentation

-The CreateDID action enables workflows to create new decentralized identifiers (DIDs) on the PRISM blockchain.
-This action allows for configuring the DID's verification methods and service endpoints, with options to use either tenant-wide or custom DID registrar settings.
+The CreateDID action enables workflows to create new decentralized identifiers (DIDs) on the PRISM blockchain by leveraging the OpenPrismNode (OPN) registrar with a simplied UI for configuration.
+For a details walkthrough of the process, see the [Create and Update DID Userguide](../UserGuides/CreatingAndUpdatingDids.md).

 ## Overview